Linaro/lava/doc/v2/writing-multinode.rst

 key-value pairs.

-.. note:: The message data is stored in a cache file which will be overwritten when the next synchronisation call is made.
+.. note:: The message data is stored in a cache file which will be overwritten when the next synchronization call is made.
 Ensure that your scripts make use of (or copy aside) any MultiNode cache data before calling any other MultiNode API helpers that may clear the cache.